kristenjacobs/coursera-cloud-networking/week4/Readme.md

 then the stream is paused.
 Common ways to solves this re as follows:

 1. Encode video in multiple bit-rates.
-Then the client can monitor its download capacity, and use this to requets a higher/lower defnition for subsequent chunks of content.
+Then the client can monitor its download capacity, and use this to requets a higher/lower definition for subsequent chunks of content.
 This technique is called **adaptive bitrate streaming**.

 However, eastimating available capacity is hard, as this varys so much.
-Another approach is simply to use the buffer occupancy to control the request bit-rate, i.e. if the buffer is nearly empty, then lower the bit-rate, andf if it is full then requets a higher bit rate.
-Therefore, as long as the netwrok capacity exceeds the lowest bit-rate, buffering will not occur.
+Another approach is simply to use the buffer occupancy to control the request bit-rate, i.e. if the buffer is nearly empty, then lower the bit-rate, and if it is full then requests a higher bit rate.
+Therefore, as long as the network capacity exceeds the lowest bit-rate, buffering will not occur.